 CiP 7: The doctor is able to engage with research and promote innovation.
-Key Skills Descriptors Demonstrates research skills Understands principles of healthcare research and different methodologies.
-Understands the principles of ethics and governance within research, follows guidelines on ethical conduct and consent for research.
-Understands the use of informatics, statistical analysis and emerging research areas.
+Key skills Descriptors Demonstrates research skills Understands the principles of healthcare research and different methodologies.
+Understands the principles of ethics and governance within research, following guidelines on ethical conduct and consent for research.
+Understands how to use informatics, statistical analysis and emerging research areas.
 Performs literature searches, interrogates evidence and communicates this to colleagues and patients.
 Has the ability to translate research into practice.

-• Can cally evaluates arguments and evidence. communicate and interpret research evidence in a ningful, unbiased way to support informed decision ing. won Show solu Sup n to innovative ideas and considering views of nen. ws initiative by identifying problems and creating tions. corts change by ability to reach a consensus. erstands the value of failure in innovation.
-Evidence to inform decision Local and Deanery Teaching RCOG Learning Critical appraisal / journal club presentation GCP certificate Involvement in recruitment for multicentre trials SIPM in Clinical Research Peer reviewed publications Oral and poster presentations
+Demonstrates critical thinking Critically evaluates arguments and evidence.
+Can communicate and interpret research evidence in a meaningful, unbiased way to support informed decision making.
+Innovates Open to innovative ideas and considers the views of women.
+Shows initiative by identifying problems and creating solutions.
+Supports change by their ability to reach a consensus.
+Understands the value of failure in innovation.
+Translates research into clinical practice Engages with emerging diagnostic and treatment options.
+Is able to communicate to the patient the balance of risks and benefits of carrying out clinical treatment and uncertainty.
+Is able to appropriately interpret and communicate the results of, and understand the differences between, screening and diagnostic tests for an individual Applies their knowledge of Mendelian inheritance, multifactorial inheritance, chromosomal abnormalities and genomic medicine to an individual and their healthcare options.
+Evidence to inform decision Local and deanery teaching Involvement in recruitment for multicentre

+- RCOG Learning

+- Critical appraisal/journal club presentation

+- Good clinical practice certificate

+- Involvement in recruitment for multicentre trials

+- SIPM in Clinical Research

+- Peer reviewed publications

+- Oral and poster presentations